chicio/chicio.github.io/_posts/2018-10-28-react-native-typescript-conference-voxxed-2018.md

 ### Slides preparation
 Let's start from the slides preparation.
 I started to work on the presentation with Alessandro two months before the event.
 We decided to structure our talk as a story telling.
 We begin describing how our team was composed and how we applied agile methodologies: basically, we were divided in three silos, back-end, front-end and mobile doing separated user stories and ceremonies.
 Then we embraced a new journey, we challenged ourself to become a feature team having end-to-end user stories and unified ceremonies.
-The technology stack we chose was the main facilitator of this process and eventually transformed us into the mythological creature of the fullstack developers and it was composed of:
+The technology stack we chose was the main facilitator of this process and eventually transformed us into the mythological creature of the fullstack developer and it was composed of:

 * TypeScript as common language
 * React for the frontend of the customer area (manage all the products of your booking) of our websites